baAlex/Ako/README.md

 Ako
 ===

-Image codec using discrete wavelet transform.
+Lossy image codec using discrete wavelet transform.

 **A toy-project**.
 It is me learning how image codecs works, having fun following a bunch of papers. :)